The Alabama Solution: Release

 The film premiered at the Sundance Film Festival on January 28, 2025.
 The film premiered on HBO on October 10, 2025, as well as streaming on HBO Max.

+Production

+The Alabama Solution was directed by Andrew Jarecki and Charlotte Kaufman.
+It was produced by Jarecki, Kaufman, Alelur "Alex" Duran, Beth Shelburne, and Page Marsella.
+Duran, a formerly incarcerated co-producer, contributed to the film's development and investigative approach, drawing from lived experience with the U.S. prison system.

+The film was edited by Page Marsella, who also served as a co-producer.
+Marsella has described the editing process as one requiring careful attention to trust, fear, and the ethical responsibilities of working with footage recorded inside prisons.

+Cinematography was led by Nicholas Kraus, whose work incorporated both traditional documentary footage and video recorded by incarcerated individuals using contraband cell phones.

+Associate producers on the film included Christopher Izor, Annabelle White, and Gabe Murray.
+The original score was composed by Mark Batson and Chris Hanebutt.

 Reception

 The Alabama Solution received widespread critical acclaim upon its release.
-Matt Brennan of The Los Angeles Times described the film as “one of the most shocking, visceral depictions of our carceral state ever put to film” and “a documentary that should outrage the nation.”
+On the review aggregator website Rotten Tomatoes, the film holds a 100% approval rating based on 31 reviews from critics.
+On Metacritic, the film has a weighted average score of 90 out of 100, based on 9 critics, indicating "universal acclaim".
+Matt Brennan of the Los Angeles Times described the film as "one of the most shocking, visceral depictions of our carceral state ever put to film" and "a documentary that should outrage the nation."

-Fred Topel of United Press International gave the film a positive review and wrote, “If incarcerated inmates can make progress in activism from inside prison walls, it suggests even greater things are possible when people with more resources join forces.
-The documentary illuminating the issue is a major step.”
+Fred Topel of United Press International gave the film a positive review and wrote, "If incarcerated inmates can make progress in activism from inside prison walls, it suggests even greater things are possible when people with more resources join forces.
+The documentary illuminating the issue is a major step."

-Brian Tallerico of RogerEbert.com also gave the film a positive review and wrote that it “ will likely play to people who already know about the corruption, brutality, and slave labor that feed our prison system, but it’s still important to see the horrors that unfold in this country that so many consider free.”
+Brian Tallerico of RogerEbert.com also gave the film a positive review and wrote that it "will likely play to people who already know about the corruption, brutality, and slave labor that feed our prison system, but it's still important to see the horrors that unfold in this country that so many consider free."